fLindahl/map-to-gltf/README.md

 - No support for WAD files
 - No support for CSG union between polygons *yet*.
 It does however merge polygons within a single entity based on their materials.
 - Untested on Linux
-- No support for embedding textures in glb/gltf.
-Currently only uses external resources.